kamalbuilds/ava-the-ai-agent/runeswap-solver/README.md

 - `NEAR_PRIVATE_KEY`: The private key for signing transactions
 - `SOLVER_BUS_URL`: URL of the solver bus to connect to

+You can set these variables in your environment or use a `.env` file.

 ## Development

+### Prerequisites

+- Rust 1.70 or later
+- Access to RuneSwap API
+- NEAR account with sufficient funds

 ### Building